Phil ya Nangoloh

 Phil ya Nangoloh (born on 22 September 1954 in Ogongo in the Omusati region) is a Namibian human rights practitioner.
 He heads the organisation Namrights, formerly Namibia's National Society for Human Rights (NSHR).
+NamRights focuses on monitoring and reporting human rights conditions in Namibia, often addressing issues such as police brutality, government accountability, and civil liberties.

+Early life

+He was born on 22 September 1954 in Ogongo, located in the Omusati Region of northern Namibia.

+Education

-In search of better educational opportunities ya Nangoloh left Namibia in 1974.
-On his way into exile, he worked as a sheep and cattle herder in Angola and was later imprisoned in Zaire under the pretext of spying for Rhodesia.
-He was released at the request of Hisham Omayad of the United Nations Council for Namibia and transferred to SWAPO in Lusaka.
+Nangoloh left Namibia in 1974 and worked as a sheep and cattle herder in Angola.
+He was imprisoned in Zaire under the pretext of spying for Rhodesia and was released at the request of Hisham Omayad of the United Nations Council for Namibia and subsequently transferred to the South West Africa People's Organizarion in Lusaka.

+Nangoloh pursued further education while with SWAPO and started educational opportunities for Namibians abroad.
+His time in exile exposed him to international networks and institutions, shaping his understanding of governance, human rights, and international law.
+These experiences contributed significantly to his later work as a human rights advocate and critic of government practices in independent Namibia.

+Career

 In November 1974 he became a member of the People's Liberation Army of Namibia (PLAN).

-Later ya Nangoloh was sent to the Soviet Union where he received military training and completed a degree in radio engineering.
-By a visit to Finland, he came under renewed SWAPO suspicion of espionage and before he was deported to SWAPO in Angola, he escaped from the Soviet Union.
-Then trying to apply for political asylum in Switzerland, failed.
-In 1981 he was deported to the U.S where he secured a grant as part of the UN Council for Namibia to study electrical engineering.
-The late 80s he returned to Namibia.
-There he was standing up, among other things for the release of detainees by SWAPO in exile.
+He was later sent to the Soviet Union where he received military training and completed a degree in radio engineering.
+Following a visit to Finland, he came under suspicion by SWAPO leadership of espionage.
+Before he was deported to SWAPO controlled camps in Angola, he escaped from the Soviet Union but failed trying to apply for political asylum in Switzerland.
+In 1981, he was deported to the United States where he secured a grant as part of the UN Council for Namibia to study electrical engineering.
+In the late 80s he returned to Namibia where he advocated for the release of detainees by SWAPO in exile.

+Ya Nangoloh acknowledged that SWAPO committed many grave human rights injustices and operated the “Lubango dungeons,” where killings and torture of suspected spies of the South African apartheid regime allegedly took place.

-In 1989 he founded the National Society for Human Rights of Namibia (NSHR) now known as NamRights which has since extensively reported on a variety of human rights issues.
+In 1989, he founded the National Society for Human Rights of Namibia (NSHR) now known as NamRights which has since extensively reported on a variety of human rights issues.